ahmedabdelal7/DVLD_Project/README.md

 A desktop application built with **C#**, **WinForms**, **ADO.NET**, and **SQL Server** to simulate a real-world Driving & Vehicle License Department management system.

-The project is currently under active development and aims to provide a complete solution for managing driver licenses, applications, tests, users, and related services through a clean multi-tier architecture.
+The project is currently under active development and aims to provide a complete solution for managing driver licenses, applications, tests, users, and related services through a clean multi-layer architecture.

 ## 🚧 Current Status
 This project is a work in progress.
 New features and improvements are being added continuously.